christianhaitian/PortMaster/docs/packaging.md

 $ESUDO rm -rf ~/.blobby
 ln -sfv /$directory/ports/blobbyvolley2/conf/.blobby ~/

 # Make sure uinput is accessible so we can make use of the gptokeyb controls.
-351Elec always runs in root, naughty naughty.
+351Elec/AmberElec and JelOS always runs in root, naughty naughty.
 # The other distros don't so the $ESUDO variable provides the sudo or not dependant on the OS this script is run from.
 $ESUDO chmod 666 /dev/uinput